30 Pages a Day Reading Challenge

-As we gather our thoughts and tally the books we read last year and look at setting goals for 2016, I’d like to invite you to read more with me this year.
+As we gather our thoughts, tally the books we read last year, and look at setting goals for next year, I invite you to read more with me this year.

 I challenge you to commit to reading 30 pages a day every day this year.